Subhadeep-Samanta/S_85-E-commerce-web/README.md

 ✅ Push your code to the same GitHub repository used for previous milestones.
 ✅ Ensure your repository is publicly accessible.
-✅ Update your README file with a section summarizing Milestone 4.
+✅ Update your README file with a section summarizing Milestone 5.
 ✅ Submit your repository link as per the assignment requirements.

 ---

 ## Next Steps 🚀
-In the next milestone, we will introduce more advanced features to enhance your app!
-Keep up the great work, and feel free to reach out for help if needed.
+In the next milestone, we will introduce even more exciting features to enhance your application!
+Keep up the great work, and don’t hesitate to reach out if you need help.

 Good luck, Kalvians! ✨